 What is pelvic pain?

-Pelvic pain is a common problem in women.
+Pelvic pain is a common problem in people assigned female at birth.
 The cause is often not clear.
 It can have many causes.
 In some cases, no disease can be found.
 Pelvic pain can be either acute or chronic.
 Acute means the pain is sudden and severe.
 Chronic means the pain either comes and goes or lasts for months or longer.
 Pelvic pain that lasts longer than 6 months and doesn't improve with treatment is known as chronic pelvic pain.
 Pelvic pain may start in genital or other organs in and around the pelvis.
 In some cases, it may be psychological.
 This can make pain feel worse or cause pain when no physical problem is found.

 What causes pelvic pain?